Agoric/documentation/main/zoe/guide/README.md

 Because this is a swap, we want to literally swap the units for the first offer and the matching offer.
-That is, the user who put in the first offer will get what the second user put in and vice versa.
-Our contract makes a call to `zoe.reallocate` in order to tell Zoe about this reallocation for the two offers.
+That is, the user who put in the first offer will get what the second user put in and vice versa. `swap` makes a call to `zoe.reallocate` in order to tell Zoe about this reallocation for the two offers.

 Zoe checks two invariants before changing its bookkeeping.
 First, Zoe